Zbeyer/trf/Studies/Hanukkah.md

 ----

 In Jesus' day, Hanukka was an unofficial fourth holiday of mandatory gathering.
 The Law did not mention this day at all.
 But I still think it is significant.

-So if one could find long term lodging through winter in or near Jerusalem—they would.
+If one could find long term lodging through winter in or near Jerusalem—they would.
 This is why Jesus would be walking in solomon's porch in John 10:23

 > John 10:23
 > And Jesus walked in the temple, in Solomon's porch.